Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 cpackget add <path>/Vendor.PackName.x.y.z.pack
 ```

-A software pack that is available for downloaded via a URL can be downloaded and installed with:
+A software pack that is available for download via a URL can be downloaded and installed with:

 ```bash
 cpackget add https://vendor.com/example/Vendor.PackName.x.y.z.pack